syncfusion-content/winui-docs/winui/AutoComplete/Selection.md

 #### Auto-append UI as Text

-When entering a text in the text box selection area, if the `AppendType` property is `Text`, the appended text appears in a fading foreground.
+When entering a text in the text box selection area, if the `AppendType` property is `Text,` the appended text appears in a fading foreground.

 {% tabs %}
 {% highlight XAML %}